discretize/discretize-guides/builds/guardian/power-firebrand/index.md

 - If the encounter allows you to, you can prestack the following symbols:
   - Equip Mace and precast <Skill name="Symbol of Faith"/>
   - Equip Scepter and precast <Skill name="Symbol of Punishment"/>
-  - And finally, equip Sword and cast <Skill name="Symbol of Blades"/>
+  - And finally, equip sword and cast <Skill name="Symbol of Blades"/>
   - This way, when the encounter starts, 3 symbols will hit the target and get up your stacks of <Trait name="symbolicavenger"/>
 - On greatsword:
   - Use <Skill name="Symbol of Resolution"/>, you should cancel the aftercast with weapon stowing or simply moving
   - Use <Skill name="Whirling Wrath"/> while standing in a symbol inside the target's hitbox (if done correctly it results in 14 hits)
 - On Sword:
-  - Use <Skill name="Ray of Judgment"/>, try if possible to cancel the aftercast with weapon swap, stow or <Skill name="Symbol of Blades"/>
+  - Use <Skill name="Ray of Judgment"/>, try if possible to cancel the aftercast with weapon swap, stow, or <Skill name="Symbol of Blades"/>
   - Use <Skill name="Symbol of Blades"/>
   - Use <Skill name="Zealots Defense"/>
   - <Skill name="Shield of Wrath"/> when you're not receiving hits - use it shortly before breaking defiance bars.
 Can also be used to help with stacking <Boon name="Might"/>